Instructions for Piano PVC-E Glue

 - Pneumatic and bellows cloth as well as any other cloth

 Wood to Wood not recommended (different glue will be needed)

 Apply a thin bead of glue and spread using a Piano Glue Brushes (available in our store). make sure you have no air bubbles and you have a thin layer.
 Wipe it all down with a damp cloth, wipe off excess glue right away, if you don’t do it right away it’s harder to get it off later.

 To preserve the bristles of the Piano Glue Brush, after each use rinse with mild soap and warm water, dry with towel and then lay flat to finish drying.

-For felt, cloth or leather let dry for a minimum of 4 - 12 hours to cure, for keytops the 12 hours are required, for wood and final filing let dry a minimum of 24 hrs.
+For felt, cloth or leather let dry for a minimum of 4 - 12 hours to cure, for keytops the 12 hours are required, use piano key clamp or masking tape, for wood and final filing let dry a minimum of 24 hrs.

 PVC-E Glue needs to be stored at room temperature.